BBQtime/3D-SwinUMamba-AortaSeg/README.md

 # 3D-SwinUMamba-AortaSeg

 This repository contains the implementation of **3D-SwinUMamba**, an advanced architecture for 3D aortic segmentation in CT images.
-The model extends the original Swin-UMamba by incorporating a novel **3D-Selective-Scan (SS3D) mechanism**, enabling efficient processing of volumetric data through six distinct scanning paths.
+The model extends the original UMamba and Swin-UMamba by incorporating a novel **3D-Selective-Scan (SS3D) mechanism**, enabling efficient processing of volumetric data through six distinct scanning paths.
 This repository is specifically aimed at the **AortaSeg2024 Challenge**.

 ## Key Features:
 - **3D Extension of Swin-UMamba**: Incorporates depth-wise scanning for improved volumetric segmentation in medical imaging.